Licensed to the Apache Software Foundation (ASF) under one

 class Array(core.Object, Sequence[T]):

-"""Array container that represents a sequence of values in ffi.
+"""Array container that represents a sequence of values in the FFI.

 :py:func:`tvm_ffi.convert` will map python list/tuple to this class.